healthgongdoll/healthgongdoll.github.io/_posts/2021-09-17-DatabaseEntityModel copy.markdown

 - HoursPerWeek of WORKS_ON <br/>
     - describe the number of hours per week an EMPLOYEE works on a PROJECT <br/>
     - value of HoursPerWeek depends on a particular (employee,project) combination <br/>
+    - Only single attribute is allowed, key attributes and ohter attributes are for entity <br/>
 <br/>

 ![Image Alt MemoryLayout](/assets/entity10.png) <br/>